Free clinic: Dentistry

-Student-run clinics
+Student-run free clinics

-Student-run clinics (SRC) are an increasingly prevalent part of U.S. medical school curricula, and they are designed to improve health-care delivery to underserved populations.
+Student-run clinics (SRC) are an increasingly prevalent part of US medical school curricula, and they are designed to improve health-care delivery to underserved populations.
 The vast majority of these clinics are free-of-charge and they have been shown to result in high patient satisfaction The preventive medicine interventions offered at this clinics have been proved to have significantly high health and economic impacts.

 Free clinics allow student volunteers to become more socially aware and culturally competent in their medical experience.
 Medical schools sometimes do not address social determinants of health or treatment of underserved populations, and medical students can use free clinic volunteering to learn about these issues.
 At free clinics, medical student volunteers learn to listen to the full history of their patients and treat them as a whole rather than a list of symptoms.
+Medical students also get invaluable hands-on experience that complements their classroom learning.
+Through direct patient interactions, students develop clinical skills, enhance their ability to take comprehensive patient histories, and learn to approach patient care from a holistic perspective.
+Additionally, working in SRCs exposes students to the realities of healthcare delivery in under-served communities, which allows them to foster a deeper understanding of the social determinants of health and to develop cultural competency.
 Medical students balance the power dynamic between the patient and provider, acting as a patient advocate.
 Furthermore, students who are exposed to SRCs are more likely than their peers to continue to work with underserved populations after graduation.

 An example of a student-run free clinic that addresses the social determinants of health treatment is one in the University of Washington, called Students in the Community (SITC).
 This clinic is the only student-run clinic to be run out of a transitional housing facility for the homeless.
 This clinic model speaks to the embrace by student-run clinics of the increasingly prevalent holistic approach to healthcare—one that considers the social determinants of health, such as housing, as shown through its housing-first model.

 The Society of Student-Run Free Clinics (SSRFC) hosts a national inter-professional platform for student-run clinics.
 This allows the sharing of ideas, collaborate on research, information about funding resources and encourages the expansion of existing clinics as well as the cultivate of the new ones.
 The SSRFC faculty network works to facilitate collaboration between student-run free clinics.